Twelve Core Challenges and Fifty Rapid Responses

 The framework relies on transparent process and structural safeguards.
 Independent verification and defined procedures reduce the scope for manipulation at the referendum stage.

-Following ratification, constitutional parity locks prevent abuse.
-No institution may be captured, no discriminatory drift permitted, and no dominance exercised by design.
-Major constitutional change requires shared consent mechanisms, ensuring that no side can reshape the settlement unilaterally.
-Weaponisation is precluded because domination is constitutionally prohibited.
+Following ratification, constitutional parity protections limit institutional abuse.
+Major constitutional change requires shared consent mechanisms, so no side can reshape the settlement unilaterally.

-44. How does the framework ensure that authority flows from the people rather than over them — and how is parity protected from erosion?
+44. How does the framework maintain authority as deriving from the people rather than operating over them — and how is parity protected from erosion?

 Response

-Domination is prevented by constitutional design rather than political goodwill.
-Authority is exercised through defined institutions and constrained by law so that participation — including direct democratic participation — cannot convert into supremacy.
+Authority is exercised through defined institutions and constrained by law, so that participation — including direct democratic participation — cannot be converted into supremacy.

 Public authority derives from the people through constitutional structure, not from institutions over them.
 Higher office entails greater constitutional constraint rather than greater discretionary power.